next-hat/nanocl/doc/man/nanocl-setup.md

 **-p**, **\--force-pull**

-:   Force repull of the nanocl components
+:   Force re pull of the nanocl components

+**-f**

+:   Attach to the container logs after installation

 **-h**, **\--help**